BurnhamR/discord.js-legacy/README.md

 ## About

-discord.js is a powerful [Node.js](https://nodejs.org) module that allows you to easily interact with the [Discord API](https://discord.com/developers/docs/intro).
+discord.js-legacy is an unofficial fork of discord.js and is a powerful [Node.js](https://nodejs.org) module that allows you to easily interact with the
+[Discord API](https://discord.com/developers/docs/intro).

 - Object-oriented